torvalds/linux/Documentation/admin-guide/tainted-kernels.rst

   4  _/M      16  processor reported a Machine Check Exception (MCE) 5  _/B      32  bad page referenced or some unexpected page flags 6  _/U      64  taint requested by userspace application
-  7  _/D     128  kernel died recently, i.e. there was an OOPS or BUG
+  7  _/D     128  kernel died recently, i.e. there was an OOPS or
   8  _/A     256  ACPI table overridden by user
   9  _/W     512  kernel issued warning
  10  _/C    1024  staging driver was loaded
- 11  _/I    2048  workaround for bug in platform firmware applied 12  _/O    4096  externally-built ("out-of-tree") module was loaded
+ 11  _/I    2048  workaround for  in platform firmware applied
+ 12  _/O    4096  externally-built ("out-of-tree") module was loaded
  13  _/E    8192  unsigned module was loaded
  14  _/L   16384  soft lockup occurred